 This paper is organized as follows.
 In Sec.\,\ref{Sec-anisotropy} we introduce phenomenological description of the magnetic anisotropy of the substituted iron garnet films grown on (210) substrate.
-We consider how the ultrafast change of the magnetic anisotropy parameters is expected to manifest itself in the experiment.
-Sec.\,\ref{Sec-samples} is dedicated to the magneto-optical characterization of the magnetic garnet films chosen for the study, and in Sec.\,\ref{Sec-experimental} we present the details of the magneto-optical pump-probe experiments.
-In Sec.\,\ref{Sec-demagnetization} we present experimental results on magnetization dynamics in the (210) garnet film with strong out-of-plane anisotropy.
-Based on these results we deduce the parameters of the laser-induced demagnetization.
-In Sec.\,\ref{Sec-precession} the experimental data on the magnetization dynamics after the laser pulse excitation in the (210) garnet film with moderate anisotropy is discussed.
-This is followed by the analysis of two mechanisms of the precession excitation, the ultarfast inverse Faraday effect (Sec. \ref{Sec-IFE}) and change of the growth-induced anisotropy parameters under the influence of laser pulses (Sec. \ref{Sec-inducedAnisotropy}).
+We consider how the ultrafast change of the magnetic anisotropy parameters is expected to affect the magnetic state of the low symmetry magnetic garnet film.
+Sec.\,\ref{Sec-samples} is dedicated to the characterization of the magnetic garnet film chosen for the study.
+In Sec.\,\ref{Sec-experimental} we present the details of the magneto-optical pump-probe experiments.
+In Sec.\,\ref{Sec-precession} the experimental data on the magnetization dynamics after the laser pulse excitation in the (210) garnet film are discussed.
+This is followed by the analysis of two mechanisms of the precession excitation, the ultrafast inverse Faraday effect (Sec. \ref{Sec-IFE}) and change of the growth-induced anisotropy parameters under the influence of laser pulses (Sec. \ref{Sec-inducedAnisotropy}).